dudeperf3ct/dudeperf3ct.github.io/content/posts/ultrascale_zero_deepspeed.md

 **Key Takeaways**

-> [!NOTE]
-> The model parameters and gradients are replicated in stages ZeRO-1 and optimizer sharded.
+* The model parameters and gradients are replicated in stages ZeRO-1 and optimizer sharded.

-> [!NOTE]
-> Likewise for ZeRO-2 stage, model parameters are replicated but gradients and optimizer states are shared.
+* Likewise for ZeRO-2 stage, model parameters are replicated but gradients and optimizer states are shared.

-> [!NOTE]
-> All model states are sharded in ZeRO stage.
+* All model states are sharded in ZeRO-3 stage.

 Using the ZeRO and DP techniques, we can train larger models on multiple GPUs where models cannot even fit on a single GPU.
 We can scale the training using the combination of ZeRO and DP approach by adding more replicas.
 This works only assuming we can fit a single layer on a single GPU.
 Recall in the [first part](https://dudeperf3ct.github.io/posts/ultrascale_one_gpu/) of the series, we looked at how activation memory becomes a memory bottleneck for larger sequence size and batch size.
 This is where other axis of parallelism helps where we also partition activation memory.